Virgil: Reparations for Everyone -- What Do We Do If We’re All Victims and Victimizers?

 While we’re at it, we must consider another category of historical miscreant: those who supported slavery.
 For instance, there’s the Greek philosopher Aristotle, about whom a recent headline atop an op-ed in the New York Times asked, “Should We Cancel Aristotle?”
 As the op-ed author pointed out, “The Greek philosopher Aristotle did not merely condone slavery, he defended it; he did not merely defend it, but defended it as beneficial to the slave.”
 Interestingly, the author did not take note of the Times‘s own past support for slavery; in the meantime, though, one suspects that the purge of Aristotle from libraries and course curricula is already under way.

 Now, returning to America today, we can also ask: If reparations for American blacks were approved, would reparations for American Indians be far behind?
 And so once again, we would, to keep things honest, have to initiate racial testing to cancel the claims of faux Indians.
-Indeed, we might recall that blonde-haired, blue-eyed, Elizabeth Warren—who claimed Native American ancestry for so long, and did so well by doing so—is now, demonstrably, in fact, 1/1024 Indian.
+Indeed, we might recall that blonde-haired, blue-eyed Elizabeth Warren—who claimed Native American ancestry for so long, and did so well by doing so—is now demonstrably in fact 1/1024 Indian.
 So since she’s not completely Fauxcohontas, how much would she be entitled to?

 And yet come to think of it, what percentage of the American population can claim at least a Warren’s worth of Indian heritage?
 So how much money for them?